mtumilowicz/terraform-basics-modules-workshop/README.md

               sensitive   = true
             }
             ```
-        * appear in Terraform state but are redacted from CLI output
+        * appear in state but are redacted from CLI output
         * prevents users from accidentally exposing secrets but does not stop motivated individuals
             * you could just redirects var.db_username to local _file
     * terraform in automation: isolate sensitive variables from non-sensitive variables